-Don't try to treat moderate or severe depression on your own.
-Always tell your health care provider about the herbs and supplements you are using or considering using.
+DO NOT try to treat moderate or severe depression on your own.
+Always tell your provider about the herbs and supplements you are using or considering using.

 - SAMe (s-adenosyl-L-methionine) is a substance your body makes that may raise levels of the brain chemical dopamine.
 It has been studied for depression, but results are mixed and not all of the studies have been of good quality.
 Some of the studies suggest SAMe can help relieve mild-to-moderate depression and may work faster than prescription antidepressants.
 If you are taking other medications for depression, talk to your doctor before taking SAMe because it may interact with them.

 - 5-HTP (5-hydroxytryptophan) may help raise serotonin levels in the brain.
 5-HTP is a precursor to serotonin, meaning your body changes it to serotonin.
-Some early studies suggest it may work like antidepressant drugs.
-In a few rare cases, contaminated 5-HTP was linked to a potentially fatal condition called eosinophilia-myalgia syndrome.
+Early studies suggest it may work like antidepressant drugs.
+In rare cases, contaminated 5-HTP was linked to a potentially fatal condition called eosinophilia-myalgia syndrome.
 Taking 5-HTP with other antidepressants can cause serotonin levels in the brain to rise to dangerous levels, a condition called serotonin syndrome.
-You should not take 5-HTP without the supervision of your doctor.
+You should not take 5-HTP without your doctor's supervision.

 - Omega-3 fatty acids, such as those found in fish oil, may help relieve symptoms of depression, but evidence is mixed.
 Some studies suggest that fish oil, when taken with prescription antidepressants, works better than antidepressants alone.
-However, a review of a number of studies didn't find any benefit.
-Two preliminary studies found that EPA, which is one of the omega-3 fatty acids in fish oil, helped relieve depression when taken with an antidepressant.
+However, a review of several studies did not find any benefit.
+Preliminary studies suggest that one of the omega-3 fatty acids in fish oil called EPA helps relieve depression when taken with an antidepressant.
 Fish oil taken in high doses may increase the risk of bleeding.
-Do not take it if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or daily aspirin.
+DO NOT take it if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or daily aspirin.

 - Vitamin B6, for women with premenstrual dysphoric disorder.
-A few studies suggest that vitamin B6 may help relieve depression that happens because of premenstrual syndrome, although the evidence is mixed.
+A few studies suggest that vitamin B6 may help relieve depression that occurs with premenstrual syndrome, although the evidence is mixed.
 The studies used high doses, which require a doctor's supervision.
-Some other studies suggest that B6 may also help with other types of depression, but there is not enough evidence to say for sure.
+Other studies suggest that B6 may also help with other types of depression.
+More research is needed.

 - Studies have found that some people with depression may have low levels of folic acid, vitamin B12, or vitamin D. If you have depression, you may want to ask your doctor to check your levels.
 So far there is no proof that taking any of these vitamins helps relieve depression.
 But one study suggested that women who took folic acid supplements along with Prozac did better than those who took only Prozac.

 - St. John's wort (Hypericum perforatum) standardized extract, for mild-to-moderate depression.
 St. John's wort has been studied extensively for depression.
 Most studies show it works as well as antidepressants for mild-to-moderate depression.
 It has fewer side effects than most antidepressants.
-It may take 4 - 6 weeks before you see any improvement.
+It may take 4 to 6 weeks before you see any improvement.
 St. John's wort interacts with a large number of medications, including birth control pills, so check with your doctor if you are taking prescription medications.
-Do not use St. John's wort to treat severe depression.
+DO NOT use St. John's wort to treat severe depression.

-- Saffron (Crocus satvius), standardized extract, may help relieve depression although it's too soon to say for sure.
+- Saffron (Crocus satvius) standardized extract, may help relieve depression although it is too soon to say for sure.
 One preliminary study found that it worked as well as Prozac, while another found that it worked as well as a low dose of Tofranil.
-Saffron can be dangerous or even life-threatening at high doses or when taken for a long time, so don't take it without your doctor's supervision.
+Saffron can be dangerous or even life-threatening at high doses or when taken for a long time, so DO NOT take it without your doctor's supervision.
 Pregnant women and people with bipolar disorder should not take saffron supplements.

-Two randomized, controlled, clinical trials suggest that electroacupuncture may reduce symptoms of depression as well as Elavil, a tricyclic antidepressant.
+Preliminary studies suggest that electroacupuncture may reduce symptoms of depression as well as Elavil, a tricyclic antidepressant.
 In electroacupuncture, a small current runs through acupuncture needles.
-Other studies suggest that acupuncture may help people with mild depression and those with depression related to a chronic medical illness.
+Other studies suggest that acupuncture may help people with mild depression, and those with depression related to a chronic medical illness.
 More research is needed.

-Before prescribing a remedy, homeopaths take into account a person’s constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each person.
 A few homeopathic remedies that may work for depression include: